mgrubisic/mgrubisic/README.md

 - 🎓 I’m Assistant Professor at University of Osijek, Faculty of Civil Engineering and Architecture Osijek, Croatia.
 - 🏗️ Interested in Structural Analysis and Dynamics, Earthquake Engineering and Engineering Seismology.
-- 💻 Currently developing, for scientific and professional purposes, tools for seismic design, structural analysis, and risk/loss assessment of structures.
+- 💻 Developing tools for seismic design, structural analysis, and risk/loss assessment of structures for natural hazards for scientific and professional purposes.
 - 🌐 Open to collaboration and discussion with like-minded individuals.

 ### 💬 Contact